 The Republic of Kenya is located in East Africa.
-It covers 224,081 square miles (580,367 square kilometers)
+It covers 224,081 square miles (580,367 square kilometres)

 Its terrain rises from a low coastal plain on the Indian Ocean to mountains and plateaus at its centre.
 Most Kenyans live in the highlands, where Nairobi, the capital, sits at an altitude of 5,500 feet (1,700 meters).

 West of Nairobi the land descends to the Great Rift Valley, a 4,000-mile (6,400-kilometer) tear in the Earth’s crust.
-Within this valley in the deserts of northern Kenya are the jade-green waters of famous Lake Turkana.
+Within this valley in the deserts of northern Kenya are the jade-green waters of the famous Lake Turkana.

 Kenya’s location between the Indian Ocean and Lake Victoria means that people from all over Africa and the Middle East have travelled and traded across it for centuries.
 This has created a diverse culture with many ethnic groups and languages.

 Scientists think Northern Kenya and Tanzania may have been the original birthplace of humans.
 The bones of one of the earliest human ancestors ever found were discovered in Kenya’s Turkana Basin.

 Currency & banking

 Current exchange rate: $1USD = 153.30 Shilling

 In some big hotels, credit cards are accepted, but it is still not very common in Kenya

 Charges are normally around 3% to 6%.
 Don’t use credit cards as your primary method of paying.